 The best cards for road trips earn rewards as you fill up at the pump, lessening the burden on your wallet.
 As a bonus, they may provide other road-centric perks.
 And because you can’t guarantee your gas station of choice will always be within reach, the best road trip cards we highlight here aren’t tied to specific gas stations.

-Rewards: 6% cash back on up to $6,000 in spending at supermarkets, 3% cash back on gas and select department store purchases and 1% cash back on everything else
+Rewards: 6% cash back on up to $6,000 in spending at supermarkets, 3% cash back on gas and 1% cash back on everything else

 Why We Picked It: The 3% cash back rate on gas is solid, there are plenty of other ways to earn cash back rewards and as a bonus, the card provides protection policies to keep you safe on the road.